Toloka/docs-tolokers/en/common/pay/about.md

 | The terms for withdrawing money to a bank account depend on the currency.
 Read more in the [PayPal Help Center]({{ paypal-transfer-money }}).

-{% note alert %}

-Funds withdrawal to PayPal is currently unavailable for users in Russia.

-{% endnote %}

 ||
 || [Payoneer](payoneer.md) |